-Given below are important points to consider when hunting for a multi-gym equipment around $500:
+Given below are important points to consider when hunting for multi-gym equipment around $500:

-Home gym equipment in the $500 range comes in different shapes and sizes, of which many of them are similar to traditional resistance machines that are found in commercial gym—containing a pec deck, chest press, lat pull-down, and leg extender included in one equipment.
+Home gym equipment in the $500 range comes in different shapes and sizes.
+Many are similar to traditional resistance machines found in commercial gym—containing a pec deck, chest press, lat pull-down, and leg extender included in one piece of equipment.

 On the other hand, it is also a common sight to find Total Gyms-style bench-on-rails multi-gyms.

 Don’t be surprised to find these systems to be similar to those in the budget category, as the primary difference here comes in the form of being provided with more attachments and accessories, giving you an option to perform advanced workouts that burn off more calories and improve your overall fitness levels a notch higher.

 You needn’t worry a dime about the features offered and the range of movements possible as the multi gyms exceed our expectations and present us with more attachments and accessories than what we asked for.

 These extra accessories/attachments provide us with all options to target different parts of the body.